 (b) The Contracting Officer shall submit requests for waivers through the HCA to the SPE for determination by the Assistant Secretary for Administration.

-422.1406 Complaint procedures.
+422.1406 Complaint Procedures.

 The Contracting Officer shall forward complaints received about the administration of Section 503 of the Rehabilitation Act of 1973, as amended, directly to the OFCCP as prescribed in FAR 22.1406.